ace-cookbooks/chef-sshguard/README.md

 Note: This cookbook disables iptables default rules on rhel and fedora platforms.

 #### packages
-- `sshguard` - An rpm spec file can be found in this repository.
+- `sshguard` - An rpm spec file can be found in the github repository (https://github.com/ace-cookbooks/chef-sshguard).

 Usage
 -----